Stevenson University: Enrollment

+Student life

 Residence life and activities

 The freshman enrollment and housing enrollments rose dramatically between 2009–2010 and 2010–2011.
 In the fall semester 2010, there were over 900 freshman students, around 700 of whom were residents.
 In 2013, nearly 2,000 students lived in 13 residence halls on the Owings Mills campus.

 In February 2018, Stevenson opened a Student Activities Commons in Garrison Hall on the Owings Mills campus to serve as a student club and activities center.
 The Commons include club sports offices, three meeting rooms, a fitness center, and a console video gaming room.
 It also serves as the home for Stevenson's esports team, which has its own esports arena.
 In fall 2018, a reading room and the university's fourth fitness center were also opened in Garrison Hall.

 From community services and the arts to education and religion, there are more than 80 clubs and extracurricular activities for students.
 Mustang Activities and Programming (MAP) hosts over 40 student events a year, popular events include: Homecoming, Founders Day Talent Show, Rockland Blowout, and Food Truck Rally.